How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 Help Save The Planet

 Cars are one of the biggest causes of emissions.
-And its not just the gas you put in the car.
-It’s the deforestation needed to clear space for wide roads, the production and maintenance of cars, including the mining of rare minerals, and more.
+And it’s not just the gas you put in the car.
+It’s the deforestation needed to clear space for wide roads, the production and maintenance of cars, the sprawled, inefficient housing it encourages.
 And electric vehicles won’t solve any of these, so we need to move away from car dependency.

-By ditching your car, and more importantly advocating in your community for car-free options, you’ll be making a small dent in this big problem.
+By ditching your car, and advocating in your community for car-free options, you’ll be making a small dent in this big problem.

 More Reading Time